AdeVedA/EpicEventsCRM--OCR_Mission11/readme.md

 # <p align="center"> III.
 Code Structure/Architecture</p>

+The technologies used in this project are :

+-   Python 3.x
+-   PostgreSQL (database)
+-   SQLAlchemy (ORM)
+-   bcrypt (hashing & salt)

 ### Controllers

 The `controllers` directory contains the business logic for the application.
 Each controller handles specific functionalities such as client management, contract management, event management, user authentication, and utility functions.